visdesignlab/graffinity/README.md

 These are directions for running Graffinity on your local machine using npm and gulp.

-1. Install prerequisites - npm and bower
+1. Install prerequisites - npm, bower, gulp
 1. Clone this repository
 1. Cd into the project folder
 1. Run `npm install`